PGY1 Pharmacy Residency Overview

-The intense twelve-month program provides experiences in a variety of settings, focusing on the core areas of practice specified in the ASHP Accreditation Standards.
-Residents complete eight months of core rotations and four months of elective rotations tailored to meet individual resident needs and interests.
+The comprehensive twelve-month program provides experiences in a variety of settings, focusing on the core areas of practice specified in the ASHP Accreditation Standards.
+Pharmacy residents complete eight months of core rotations and four months of elective rotations tailored to meet individual resident needs and interests.

 Residents completing this residency program will be competent educators in pharmacy practice.

 The program provides various opportunities for one to develop effective teaching skills to pharmacy students, medical residents, pharmacists and physician groups.
 Residents are assigned two teaching preceptors at the start of the year and will be evaluated on their skills throughout the year.
 Required teaching presentations include, two ACPE accredited grand rounds presentations, morning report (education to medical residents), and two student topic discussions.
 Informal teaching will also occur on rotations to include, nursing in-services, journal clubs, topic discussions, and education to medical teams.

 In addition, residents will serve as co-preceptors for pharmacy student rotations, participate in pharmacy staff development programs and provide pharmacy presentations to the medical residency and nursing staff.
 Academic rotations may be offered through the University of South Florida.
 Residents may also serve as teaching assistants to participate in patient counseling activities and can apply for a teaching certificate program through the University of South Florida.